-Since marrying Prince William and becoming a mum to Prince George (and with a second royal baby on the way), there's been lots of interest in the Duchess of Cambridge – from her clothes to her favourite shops.
+Since marrying Prince William and becoming a mum to Prince George and Princess Charlotte, there's been lots of interest in the Duchess of Cambridge – from her clothes to her favourite shops.
 Steal Kate's classic, demure style with our tips on where to pick up some Middleton classics, and find out about the Duchess of Cambridge's favourite London hangouts.

 Kate clearly loves a bargain, as she’s been spotted shopping at luxury outlet Bicester Village.
 Just an hour by train from Marylebone Station, Bicester Village is home to some of Kate's favourite brands including Reiss, Missoni, Gucci and Temperley.
 The perfect shopping destination if you love designer discounts as much as Kate!

 Kate Middleton has often been spotted at Bluebird restaurant, and was even seen dining there with Prince William in their pre-wedding dating days.
 The restaurant serves up classic British fare under head chef Matthew Robinson.
 There's also a bar serving a variety of specially mixed Bluebird cocktails, a cafe and a bakery.Book Now

 Dans Le Noir?

 William and Kate are rumoured to have enjoyed romantic dinners at Dans Le Noir? in Clerkenwell.
 Why?
 Because dinner is eaten in complete darkness served by blind waiters so the couple can dine anonymously.
 Try Dans Le Noir? yourself – you never know, you might end up dining next to royalty!

 Kate visited Dulwich Picture Gallery with her in-laws, the Prince of Wales and Duchess of Cornwall, where they got creative with some silk prints!
 England's first public art gallery, Dulwich Picture Gallery houses a world-class collection of European old master paintings of the 1600s and 1700s.
 Learn more on one of its free guided tours.